microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Student/Challenge-01.md

 ## Success Criteria
 As mentioned earlier, you can choose which scenario to go for you POC environment:

-### Scenario1: Deploy a VNET-secured AIS environment, verify that the provided Bicep templates have deployed the following resources into your Azure subscription:
+### Scenario1: Deploy a VNET-secured AIS environment
+- Verify that the provided Bicep templates have deployed the following resources into your Azure subscription:
   - Application Insights resource
   - Virtual Network
   - API Management service in Developer tier, single-instance, in Internal mode